yogevhadad83/Tactica-Academy-of-War/README.md

 ### Running the UI

-The UI connects to a remote production server by default, so you don't need to run the server locally for frontend development.
+`npm run dev` connects to the remote production server by default (no local backend required).

 ```bash
 npm install